 30 Fun Sleepover Games

-I’ve compiled 30 sleepover games, with a list of materials needed and a quick explanation for gameplay.
-I’ve also included a printable guide, so you can print it out, pick a game, and tick it off once you’ve tried it.
-Which one are you choosing for your sleepover party?
+I have compiled 30 of the best sleepover games below.
+Each includes a list of materials and a quick “how-to” for gameplay.
+I have also included a printable guide.
+You can print it out, pick a game, and check it off once you have played.
+Which one will you choose first?

 1. The Flour Game